-There is still water flow from the sea and to the Reykjavik pond or lake through the tunnel.
+There is still water flowing through the tunnel from the sea and to the Reykjavik Pond Tjörnin.

-We celebrate the Anniversary of Reykjavik since 1786 because that’s when the Danish King gave it Merchant town rights (Iceland was a Danish colony at the time).
+We have celebrated Reykjavik’s anniversary since 1786 when the Danish King gave it Merchant town rights (Iceland was a Danish colony at the time).